-Supported by a grant from the Carnegie Corporation of New York and its Initiative on the Future of Journalism Education, Reporting Texas serves four primary goals: To showcase the best work of our University of Texas at Austin undergraduate and graduate students; to offer quality, multimedia reporting to local, state, and national news outlets; to experiment with new approaches in journalism education; and to combine aspects of community reporting with multimedia resources.
+Welcome to Reporting Texas, a digital media initiative from the School of Journalism at the University of Texas at Austin.
+Reporting Texas serves four primary goals: to showcase the best work of our undergraduate and graduate students; to offer quality, in-depth reporting to local, state, and national news outlets; to experiment with new approaches in storytelling; and to combine aspects of community reporting with multimedia resources.

 Who Contributes to Reporting Texas

 Reporting Texas supports young journalists by fostering an ethical and creative environment for graduate and undergraduate students at the University of Texas to report the news and thereby shed light on our community and our world.
 Reporting Texas represents a wealth of disciplines, and all students are invited to present their ideas to our editorial staff, which reviews and edits all submissions.
 We welcome reporting through traditional and novel approaches, and we emphasize reporting that focuses on untold stories.

 Reporting Texas is open to partnerships with news outlets across the state.
 Please check out our weekly newsletter.

 Send us an email to get on our subscription list – [email protected].